SonQBChau/sonqbchau.github.io/src/pages/posts/install-windows-steam-deck.md

 <https://github.com/ryanrudolfoba/SteamDeck-EFI-script>

 *NOTE: If you encounter boot issues after unplugging and re-plugging an external drive, update the SSD enclosure firmware (I have UGREEN for example).
 Find out what the chipset is, and get the newest from [station-drivers](<https://www.station-drivers.com/index.php/en/component/remository/Drivers/Realtek/NVMe-USB-3.1/lang,en-gb/>)*

+*UPDATE: If you prefer, you can run Windows inside Ubuntu using Docker.
+I’ve tested it—it’s slow, but it works for running some Windows programs.
+Follow the instructions here: https://github.com/dockur/windows/*